 Meet the Intern: Josh Mink

 Hello!
-My name is Josh Mink and I am a senior at Shaker Heights High School.
+My name is Josh Mink and I am an incoming freshman at The Ohio State University.
 I am the oldest of six and love to stay busy with family, friends, and around my community.

 One of my biggest passions is advocating for others and standing up for just causes.
 On May 24, 2022, nineteen children and two adults were murdered in the Robb Elementary School Shooting in Uvalde, Texas.
 Like many of my peers, I knew I had to do something.
 So, in under 24 hours, I co-organized a school-wide walkout against gun violence.
 Over 700 students participated as we walked and voiced our thoughts with megaphones and handmade signs.
 This event caught the attention of Cleveland Magazine, WKYC, ABC’s Channel 5, and more.
 Soon, we were the headline around Cleveland.
 I have linked an article below so anyone interested can read more.